One United Nations Plaza: Features

 Kevin Roche was intent on placing a tennis court inside One UN Plaza.
-He placed the tennis court on the top floor.
+He put it on the top floor.

 One UN Plaza was designed and built between 1968 and 1975 for the UNDC.
-It was referred to by KRJDA as project number 6904, and Phase I of the UNDCs UN enclave with 590,000 square footage.
+It was referred to by KRJDA as project number 6904, and Phase I of the UNDC's UN enclave with 590,000 square footage.
 Unlike the UN Secretariat which is oblong, One UN Plaza is an L-shaped building.
 Its footprint is hexagonal viewed from the top-down.
 There are some interesting setbacks in order to carefully integrate New York's zoning regulations: three architectural indentations which are not happenstance.
 According to Roche, there are three possibilities in designing skyscrapers to abide by the existing zoning laws in New York City, which will be discussed in this article.
 These possibilities were realistically "meant for rectangular buildings and blocks".
-By putting the tennis court on the top floor of the building, it set its dimensions.
-The first twenty six floors were designed for office space since they are the largest floors.
-The top eleven floors were designed for the hotel with the smallest square footage.
+By putting the tennis court on the top floor of the building, its dimensions were set.
+The first twenty-six floors were designed for office space, since they are the largest floors.
+The top eleven floors were designed for the hotel, with the smallest square footage.
 The hotel floors were required to be 65 feet, whereas the office floors were required to be wider.
 Hence, the walls slope inward from the offices to the hotel.

 One UN Plaza viewed northwest from the East River by 22nd St. The UN Secretariat is center-right.

 One UN Plaza viewed west-northwest from the East River by 39th St. The UN Secretariat is in the center.

 One UN Plaza viewed west from the East River by 48th St. The UN Secretariat is far left.

 One UN Plaza (l) viewed west-southwest by 58th St.

 The pool and health facilities are in the hotel portion.
 There is another slope where it adjoins the height of the US Mission to the UN, in order to align with, or recognize, the street line.
 At the southeast corner of the building, it is cut in to reflect the height of buildings across the street.
 The entire exterior is covered with a 3 X 5 foot grid of glass which "unifies the surface of the office building and the hotel and creates a very fine texture.

 "As with a flavor in cooking, you put in a touch of something to create a familiar taste.
 That's the little flavor that stays with you and makes all the difference."